Overview

 Initialize the Client

-Create the client and export the adapter helper to be used in your flag definition.
+Create the client and export a boolean adapter helper:

 @/lib/flagsync